 bleach.linkify works by parsing an HTML fragment and then running it through the bleach.linkifier.
 LinkifyFilter when walking the tree and serializing it back into text.

 You can use this filter wherever you can use an html5lib Filter.
-For example, you could use it with bleach.
-Cleaner to clean and linkify in one step.
+This lets you use it with bleach.Cleaner to clean and linkify in one step.

 For example, using all the defaults: